Hypothesis about semi-weak interaction and experiments with solar neutrinos

 Let us notice here, that the Gaussian distribution (\ref{13}) has essential influence on the bin $[E_{k}, E_{k}+0.5 \ {\rm MeV}]$ distribution (\ref{14}) of the rate of $\nu e$-scattering events and has only small influence on the value of the effective neutrino flux found from equality (\ref{15}).

 Some details of the experiments and of our calculations concerning the elastic scattering of solar neutrinos on rest electrons are presented in table 3, where $T=E-m$.

-Let us dwell now on the process of deuteron desintegration by solar netrinos caused by the weak charged current interactions, $\nu_{e}D \rightarrow e^{-}pp$.
-The needed differential cross-section of this process, $d\sigma_{cc}/dE \equiv f_{cc}(\omega, E)$, as a function of energy $\omega$ of the incident left-handed electron neutrino and the energy $E$ of the produced electron is found in the tabulated form on a Web-site \cite{30}, which has resulted from the field-theoretical analysis of the $\nu D$-reaction presented in Ref. \cite{31}.
-In the tables of Ref. \cite{30}, the intervals in $\omega$ are of 0.2 MeV, and the intervals in $E$ are varied in length.
-First, we extrapolate the results of the tables into intervals in $E$ equal to 0.2 MeV, and then, in the fortran program, we assign a linear extrapolation of the cross-section in each interval in $\omega$.
+Let us dwell now on the process of deuteron disintegration by solar netrinos caused by the weak charged current interactions, $\nu_{e}D \rightarrow e^{-}pp$.
+The needed differential cross-section of this process, $d\sigma_{cc}/dE \equiv f_{cc}(\omega, E)$, as a function of energy $\omega$ of the incident left-handed electron neutrino and the energy $E$ of the produced electron is found in the tabulated form on a Web-site \cite{36}, which has resulted from the field-theoretical analysis of the $\nu D$-reaction presented in Ref. \cite{37}.
+In the tables of Ref. \cite{36}, the intervals in the neutrino energy are 0.2 MeV at $\omega \leq 10$ MeV and 0.5 MeV at $\omega > 10$ MeV, and the intervals in $E$ are varied in length.
+We resort to the linear extrapolation of the cross section in $\omega$ and $E$.

-The kinematic condition for the neutrino energy needed for the deuteron desintegration has the form (see, for example, Ref. \cite{32})
+The kinematic condition for the neutrino energy needed for the deuteron disintegration has the form (see, for example, Ref. \cite{38})

-where $E_{D} = 2.2246$ MeV is the binding energy of the deuteron, and $\delta = M_{p}-M_{n} = -1.2933$ MeV is the mass difference between the proton and the neutron.
+where $B = 2.2246$ MeV is the binding energy of the deuteron, and $\delta = M_{p}-M_{n} = -1.2933$ MeV is the mass difference between the proton and the neutron.

-We neglect the contribution to the deuteron desintegration from neutrinos from $hep$ and carry out the calculations of the rate of the process $\nu_{e}D \rightarrow e^{-}pp$ by the formula similar to (\ref{14}):
+We neglect the contribution to the deuteron disintegration from neutrinos from $hep$ and carry out the calculations of the rate of the process $\nu_{e}D \rightarrow e^{-}pp$ by the formula similar to (\ref{14}).
+The appropriate effective neutrino flux $\Phi_{eff}^{cc}({}^{8}{\rm B})$ is found from the relation similar to (\ref{15}).